 }

-This code is also exception safe, because when an exception occurs, the destructor of the lock will still be called, resulting in an unlocked mutex.
+This code is also exception-safe because when an exception occurs, the lock's destructor will still be called, resulting in an unlocked mutex.

-And remember, you can create your temporarily scopes in the following way:
+Remember, you can create your temporary scopes in the following way:

 void long_function()